-Here in Europe, the Common Agricultural Policy must be reformed to deliver support for farming that is in the long-term public interest, to fulfil its original purpose of providing a sustainable and secure future for food production within Europe.
-At the same time it must now also ensure equitable use of land and natural resources across the globe, so that EU production and consumption does not damage the environment and communities overseas.
+As the UK leaves the EU and Common Agricultural Policy farming subsidies are replaced with UK government subsidies, these must be re-thought to deliver support for farming that is in the long-term public interest.
+At the same we must now also ensure equitable use of land and natural resources across the globe, so that UK production and consumption does not damage the environment and communities overseas.